makerdao/mips/MIP35/mip35.md

 This contract will have only one external method `harvest()` which calls harvest from the join.
 Two contract will be deployed to call both join.

+This contract has only one public methods:
+- `harvest()` call harvest from the join

 We separated this method from the PSM to allow more flexibility for update.

 ### MIP35c5: Proposed code